metno/Tuber/README.md

 # Tuber
 Tuber transports WMO-bulletins between message systems.
 Currently WMO message switches as described in [WMO-No. 386](http://wis.wmo.int/file=2229) and [Kafka](http://kafka.apache.org/) is supported.

-There is no routing component in Tuber and all messages that are received are immediately forwarded to the destination system.
+There is no routing done in Tuber and all messages that are received are immediately forwarded to the destination system.
 The only messages that are not forwarded are those that are obviously invalid (e.g. it is a duplicate or it has no AHL).

 Tuber will do its best to reconnect if it the connection to an endpoint is lost.